Nextdoor/kingpin/docs/DEVELOPMENT.md

 Actors can:
   * Raise *kingpin.actors.exceptions.ActorException* rather than returning
     False.
 This is considered an unrecoverable exception and no Kingpin will not execute any further actors when this happens.

     This is different than returning False though.
-False should be returned when there were no problems in the code or environment, but the action simpy failed (lets say you tried to launch an already launched server array).
+False should be returned when there were no problems in the code or environment, but the action simply failed (lets say you tried to launch an already launched server array).
 Exceptions should be raised when an unexpected failure occurs.

 **Super simple example Actor _execute() method**